kietpa/kietpa/README.md

 ### Hi, I'm Kiet 👋

-I'm an aspiring software engineer who works in the back-end.
-Mainly using Golang and Java.
+I'm a software engineer who works in the back-end mainly using Go and Java.
 I'm always interested in learning new technologies and creating complex projects.
 Check out my [personal website](https://kiet.blog).

 ## 🔭 Recent projects